Michelle Obama Talks White House Expectations And Donald Trump’s Morals With Stephen Colbert

 — The Late Show (@colbertlateshow) December 1, 2018

-While Obama isn’t always blunt about her feelings on her Trump, she’s certainly never subtle.
+While Obama isn’t always blunt about her feelings on Trump, she’s certainly never subtle.
 During a stop for her stadium tour to promote her book on Thursday, Obama pointed out the extra pressure she and her husband felt, since being the first African-American couple in the White House put them under even more scrutiny.
 Obama mentioned specific things her and her husband had to keep in mind, like their language, and how children would interpret their comments.
 She also revealed that they considered things like how much time they were spending golfing, and that they would never be able to get away with having anyone in their administration indicted, unlike our current president.

 “We had to be highly ethical.
 We showed our taxes, we divested our money,” Obama said.
 “This isn’t shade.
 This is just the sort of stuff we had to think about doing.
 This isn’t shade, it’s truth!”